Biobased Chemicals and Biofuels

 Richard Engler, Ph.D., is a Senior Policy Advisor and a 17-year veteran of EPA.
 He is one of the most widely recognized experts in the field of green chemistry, having served as senior staff scientist in EPA's Office of Pollution Prevention and Toxics (OPPT) and leader of EPA's Green Chemistry Program.
 He has participated in thousands of TSCA substance reviews at EPA, as well as pre-notice and post-review meetings with submitters to resolve complex or difficult cases, and he draws upon this invaluable experience to assist B&C clients as they develop and commercialize novel chemistries.

-Dr. David Peveler, with a Ph.D. in organic chemistry, has over 15 years of regulatory experience, including a broad range of TSCA and U.S. Food and Drug Administration (FDA) issues.
+David Peveler, Ph.D., has over 15 years of regulatory experience, including a broad range of TSCA and U.S. Food and Drug Administration (FDA) issues.
 Dr. Peveler has provided regulatory support based on bio-sourced feedstocks and has significant experience navigating the complex nomenclature and naming conventions applicable to natural source raw materials arising in connection with listings under the TSCA Inventory.

-Dr. Joseph Plamondon, with a Ph.D. in organic chemistry, has spent decades consulting with chemical companies on a broad range of TSCA issues and has written extensively on chemical regulatory matters.
+Joseph Plamondon, Ph.D., has spent decades consulting with chemical companies on a broad range of TSCA issues and has written extensively on chemical regulatory matters.

 What We Do: